 Think of accountability not just as being held responsible for enacting an agreement, but also as your being granted the opportunity to exercise creativity and autonomy within your work.

-What is the Collaborative Leadership Certification Program?
+What is the Cooperative Leadership Certification Program?

 - Healthy power dynamics